Facebook's Oversight Board plans to launch just before U.S. election | Politics

 Facebook's Oversight Board plans to launch just before U.S. election

-Facebook Inc's long-delayed independent Oversight Board plans to launch in mid-late October, just before the November U.S. presidential election, although a board member said he did not know whether it would hear cases related to the contest.
+Facebook Inc's long-delayed independent Oversight Board plans to launch in mid-late October, just before the November U.S. presidential election, but a Facebook spokeswoman said on Thursday it was unlikely that the board would handle election-related cases.
 The board, created by Facebook in response to criticism of its handling of problematic content, will initially have the power to review decisions to take down posts from Facebook and Instagram, and recommend policy changes.

 "We haven't done a Trump case," said Rusbridger, a former editor-in-chief of Britain's Guardian newspaper.
 "We have done a nudity case, we've done a blasphemy case."
 Facebook faced employee backlash in recent months over its decision to take no action over posts from Trump containing misleading claims about mail-in voting and inflammatory language about anti-racism protests.
 Its smaller rival Twitter, by contrast, attached fact-checking labels and warnings to the same posts.